Cameron Williams (American football): Philadelphia Eagles

 Williams was selected by the Philadelphia Eagles with the 207th overall pick in the sixth round of the 2025 NFL draft.
 Williams signed his four-year rookie contract worth $4.40 million.
+He made his NFL debut in Week 18 of the 2025 season against the Washington Commanders, having missed the entirety of the season prior to that point because of a shoulder injury.